jethornton/flexgui/docs/source/labels.rst

 	estop_lb, mist_lb, task_state_lb
 	exec_state_lb, motion_line_lb, tool_in_spindle_lb
 	feed_hold_enabled_lb, motion_mode_lb, tool_from_pocket_lb
-	motion_type_lb, tool_offset_lb, feedrate_lb, optional_stop_lb
+	motion_type_lb, tool_offset_lb, feedrate_lb
-	file_lb, paused_lb,
+	optional_stop_lb, file_lb, paused_lb

-.. note:: You don't have to use all the labels, the ones found will be
+.. note:: You don't have to use all the labels, the ones found will be used

 Axis Status
 -----------